 • The CHS Science Research Program was started in 1998 by Thomas Geelan, a science teacher at City Honors School and Roswell Park Cancer Institute (RPCI) Education Department members, Dr. Edwin Mirand and Mr. Craig Johnson.

 • The program was expanded to Hauptman-Woodward Medical Research Institute (HWMRI) in 2005 through the efforts of City Honors Principal, Dr. William Kresse, then-coordinator, Mr. Dean Johnson, Dr. Jane Griffin and Dr. Bill Duax from HWMRI.

-• City Honors science teacher, Ms. Kelly Hyla, has served as the coordinator of the program since 2008 and has overseen its continued expansion into additional laboratories.
+• City Honors science teacher, Ms. Kelly Hyla, served as the coordinator of the program from 2008-2015 and oversaw its continued expansion into additional laboratories.

 • The City Honors School Science Research Program (SRP) is a rich learning experience that is carried out over the entire four years of high school, which allows students to become more proficient with a variety of laboratory techniques.
 The experience concludes with the presentation/defense of a thesis to the research and school community at the end of senior year.
 Successful SRP students are awarded a special joint diploma by the school and research institution.

 • Students spend one entire day per week at RPCI/HWMRI working with their mentor and on their research.
 SRP students are exempt from 20% or more of class time to do their research, however their academic course work is not allowed to suffer.
 Students in the program must maintain a B average in ALL academic courses including Advanced Placement (AP) and International Baccalaureate (IB) courses.